gmateesc/ContainerizedWebApp/README.md

-* Port mapping is specified in the docker-compose file to map the host port 8080 to the container port 8080, so that the web app can be accessed from the host
+* Port mapping is specified in the docker-compose file to map the host port 8080 to the container port 8080, so that the web app can be accessed from the host.